 What follows are various perspectives on the diversity and representation of Parliament, based on various socio-demographic characteristics.
 The purpose of this is to see what qualities are common for Canada's governing class.
 If the composition of Parliament does not adequately reflect the country, it is likely that the underrepresented groups (and society as a whole) will lose out in the democratic process and/or be negatively affected by (often misinformed) policies coming out of Parliament.
-An unbalanced representation within Parliament also likely means that the country is losing out on its human capital potential, especially if persons from different backgrounds can bring more depth and diversity of views
+An unbalanced representation within Parliament also likely means that the country is losing out on its human capital potential, especially if persons from different backgrounds can bring more depth and diversity of views in tackling the (often complex) problems of the nation.
+The legitimacy of the government may also be questioned if its composition is highly different than those it governs.
+Likewise, if Parliament has a skew in its educational and vocational backgrounds, it is unlikely to be adequately equipped to make sound judgments on topics on which they are not well versed - hiring an adviser or a technical specialist is never a substitute for competence in a field.
+Some suggestions are given at the end on addressing some of the socio-demographic deficiencies in Parliament highlighted in this paper.

-9 This vacancy was not contested in the federal by-election of 30 June 2014.
+&lt;sup>9 This vacancy was not contested in the federal by-election of 30 June 2014.

-10 There have been recent scandals in which senators have falsely claimed residency in a given province.
+&lt;sup>10 There have been recent scandals in which senators have falsely claimed residency in a given province.